Data Corruption and Loss¶

 Backup The Data¶

-The Best practice at all is to backup the data:
+The Best practice to backup data is:

 Verify its data integrity and put it away (disaster control).